vantage6/vantage6-workshop/episodes/chap4_manage_via_ui.md

 Go to the administration page in the vantage6 UI, and do the following:

 1. Create a new organization
-2. Create a new user
+2. Create a new user (`Researcher` role plus the permission to view his own task)
+3. Check what permissions you have, can you create a new user and grant him the permissions you don't have?
-3. Create a new collaboration
+4. Create a new collaboration

 Which steps are challenging for you?